Modern Stone Age Food - Paleo Diet Explained - Start Here.

 -Be aware of large fish consumption due to mercury.

-Fruits (Moderate amounts) Berries best, less tropical, unless you are very active.
-Eat with main 3 meals, rather
+Fruits (modest amounts) Berries best, less tropical, unless you are very active.
+Eat with main 3 meals, rather than

 -Fresh or frozen (preferably fresh)